aaronbaggett/aaronbaggett.github.io/_posts/2014-03-28-reading-secure-data-into-r-from-dropbox.md

 {% endhighlight %}

 If we really wanted to be cute we could construct box plots for birth weights of babies by mother's smoking status.
-Really, this is just an excuse to use [Karthik Ram's](https://github.com/karthik) sweet new [```wesanderson``` package](https://github.com/karthik/wesanderson) for coloring graphics.
+Really, this is just an excuse to use [Karthik Ram's](https://github.com/karthik) sweet, new, [```wesanderson``` package](https://github.com/karthik/wesanderson) for coloring graphics.

 {% highlight r %}